 HEALTHY FOODS FOR PICKY KIDS

 Knowing you can help your kids get the nutrients they need in more than one form is what we want to help you accomplish!
 We’ve put together a list of delicious foods that our kids don’t see as healthy but allow them to enjoy eating their fruits and/or vegetables in a snack or breakfast item.
-You’ll be happy they’re eating better choices and they are happy to be blissfully unaware.

 Healthy Breakfast Cookies – These cookies aren’t just for breakfast and they are deceptively delicious.
 Kids will never know how healthy they are!